• Menu

 Special Events

-People come here to ski and have a good time.
-Festivals honoring both of these occur throughout the season.
+People come to Colorado to ski and have a good time.
+There are a handful of skiing-specific events throughout the season to look forward to.
 There’s no excuse to stay in hibernation this winter, whether you’re a skier or not, these events are a blast to witness.

-Power of Four Ski Mountaineering Race – Teams of two test their strength on 24 miles and 10,000 feet of vertical to climb in Aspen, late Feb.
+Feb – Power of Four Ski Mountaineering Race – Teams of two test their strength over 24 miles and 10,000 feet of vertical to climb in Aspen held in late February.

 Related Activities